-I detect a certain amount of righteous indignation and resentment when young kids come out of college with a degree in health, safety, environment and quality (no doubt combined with media studies or sociology in this period of qualification inflation).
+I detect a certain amount of righteous indignation and resentment when young kids come out of college with a degree in health, safety, environment and quality.
 The argument goes something like: “They have no experience to speak of.
 They have no significant scaring (mental or otherwise) and no regard for the traditions built up over a lifetime devoted to cynicism and ridicule.”
 But that’s not my view.

 It’s fashionable in some circles to demonise the young (see here for example).
 Oscar Wilde famously said “I am not young enough to know everything”.
 Sure, the young can be arrogant, inexperienced (how can they be any other?) and impetuous but they are not a different species.
 As it happens, old people also come in for some stick, so maybe middle age is perfection?